dandalpiaz/flask-linux-guide/README.md

 1. Create an account or login to AWS Lightsail, https://lightsail.aws.amazon.com.
 2. On the **Instances** tab, create an Ubuntu LTS instance
-3. On the **Networking** Create a static IP address and attach it to your instance.
+3. On the **Networking** tab, create a static IP address and attach it to your instance.
 4. On the **Instances** tab, find the 'Manage' option for your instance and enable HTTPS (port 443) on the 'Networking' tab for both the IPv4 and IPv6 firewalls.

 ### SSH connection